-From software to digital marketing, fintech to logistics, AI to gaming there is an elite pack of growth companies from Australia and New Zealand that have cut new grounds in terms of both innovation and business results.
+From software to digital marketing, fintech to logistics, AI to gaming, there is an elite pack of growth companies from Australia and New Zealand that have cut new ground in terms of both innovation and business results.

 Top 10 tech pioneers

-As tech pioneers, Atlassian is a proudly Australian company offering software solutions for developers and project managers with 180,000+ customers worldwide.
+As a tech pioneer, Atlassian is a proudly Australian company offering software solutions for developers and project managers, with 180,000+ customers worldwide.

-Started in 2002 by Sydney boys, Atlassian has become a global software company helping teams around the world unleash their potential.
-They build tools that help teams collaborate, build, and create together.
+Started in 2002 by Sydney boys Mike Cannon-Brookes and Scot Farquhar, Atlassian has become a global software company helping teams around the world unleash their potential.
+It builds tools that help teams collaborate, build, and create together.

 In the same year, they created their flagship software, Jira, an issue and project tracker.
-In 2004 they launched Confluence, a collaboration platform that allows people to work on projects as a team, create content together and share media assets amongst themselves.
+In 2003 they launched Confluence, a collaboration platform that allows people to work on projects as a team, create content together and share media assets.

-Other successful product releases include Trello, Hipchat and Stride.
+Other successful product releases include Trello, Opsgenie and Bamboo.
 Towards the end of 2015, Atlassian was valued at over $6 billion by its IPO.

-Atlassian, the company behind enterprise software offerings like HipChat, JIRA, and Bitbucket, listed on the Nasdaq at US$27.67.
-Since then it acquired Trello, got a mention in the 2016 Tech Pioneers report and increased its share price 1,000% to $252.46.
+Atlassian, the company behind enterprise software offerings like JIRA, and Bitbucket, listed on the Nasdaq at US$27.67.
+Since then it acquired Trello, got a mention in the 2016 Tech Pioneers report and increased its share price more than tenfold to over US$375.